CarlosCapili/Data_Analysis_Portfolio/Banana Quality/README.md

 | Fehi        | 2.43               | *156.17*          | 19.87            | 4.03           | 18.26                | 2.73           |
 | Manzano     | *2.39*               | 168.34          | **20.90**            | *3.72*           | *18.19*                | 2.77           |

-*Bolded values represent the max value and italics represent the min value in each column*

 - Lady Finger's have the highest average quality score of 2.53
 - Cavendish are the heaviest banana type with an average weight of 170.63g
 - Manzano banana's have the longest average length of 20.90cm